Why Your Brand is Like a Flower: A Branding Framework

 In branding terms, your roots are:

 Just like plant roots, these elements anchor everything else.
-They provide stability when market conditions get tough and nourish every other aspect of your brand.
+They provide stability when market conditions are unstable and nourish every other aspect of your brand.

 "People don't buy what you do, they buy why you do it."